Qiskit/qiskit-ibm-runtime/docs/compare.rst

 algorithms can run on classical compute resources that are colocated with the QPUs through the Estimator primitive program.
 This allows users to run iterative algorithm circuits back to back.
-In addition, sessions can drive a sequence of jobs without having to requeue each job, avoiding latencies of queue wait times after the session is actively running.
+In addition, sessions can drive a sequence of jobs without having to re-queue each job, avoiding latencies of queue wait times after the session is actively running.
 As a result, Qiskit Runtime is much more efficient than its predecessors.